A passively shielded HTS magnet for polarized neutron scattering

 T. Huang, D. Pooke, M. Fee, V. Chamritski

 Over the last sixty years neutron scattering has been an indispensable tool for probing the microscopic structure and dynamics over a broad range of length and time scales in condensed matter.
-One of the most remarkable features of the neutron scattering technique is that the neutron interacts with the atomic magnetic moments as strongly as with the nuclei due to its magnetic moment.
-In exploring matter in high magnetic fields, neutron scattering has provided fundamental information on the magnetic properties.
-To take advantage of this feature, these neutron scattering experiments is to maintain the polarization of a neutron beam on its way through the large magnetic fringe fields produced by a high field superconducting magnet.
+The use of spin-polarized neutrons in neutron-scattering experiments provides fundamental information on the magnetic properties.
+One of the key issues of polarized neutron scattering experiments is to maintain the polarization of a neutron beam on its way through the large magnetic fringe fields produced by a high field superconducting magnet.